JackAnchor/architecture/apache.md

  #AddOutputFilter

 ```
-<—- end module ——>
+<—- .end ——>
 </IfModule>
 ```

 #### Magic Module
-The mod_mime_magic module allows the server to use various hints from the contents of the file itself to determine its type.
-The MIMEMagicFile directive tells the module where the hint definitions are located. (i.e. ErrorDocument 500 "The server made a boo boo.”)
+The mod_mime_magic module allows the server to use various hints from the contents of the file. (i.e. ErrorDocument 500 "The server made a boo boo.”)

-#### MaxRanges:
+#### MaxRanges
 Maximum number of Ranges in a request before returning the entire resource, or one of the special

-#### EnableMMAP and EnableSendfile:
+#### EnableMMAP and EnableSendfile
 On systems that support it, memory-mapping or the sendfile syscall may be used to deliver files.
-T

 #### Supplemental configuration
-The configuration files in the /private/etc/apache2/extra/ directory can be included to add extra features or to modify the default configuration of the serve
+The configuration files in the /private/etc/apache2/extra/ directory can be included to add extra features or modify the default configuration of the server

 #### # Language settings
 #### # User home directories
 #### # Real-time info on requests and configuration
 #### # Virtual hosts
-#### # Local access to the Apache HTTP Server Manual
+#### # Local access to the Apache Server Manual
 #### # Distributed authoring and versioning (WebDAV)
-#### # Various default settings
+#### # Default settings
 #### # Multi-language error messages